 While attention centres on the political and military situation in southern Lebanon, work continues to try to improve conditions for those made homeless in the fighting.

-While attention centres on the political and military situation in southern Lebanon, work continues to try to improve conditions for those made homeless in the fighting.
+Background: While attention centres on the political and military situation in southern Lebanon, work continues to try to improve conditions for those made homeless in the fighting.
 As United Nations forces move into positions between the Palestinian guerrillas and Israeli occupation forces, more than 1,000 Israeli troops have been assigned to help those Lebanese who have either lost their homes or had them badly damaged by shelling.

 SYNOPSIS: One of the places to receive Israeli help is Abbasyia, once a prosperous village within sight of Tyre.

 Abbasyia is a village, which had a population in the region of 8,000 people, and it has been almost totally destroyed by shelling from land and sea.
 The Israelis have been bringing in prefabricated buildings by the truckload in an attempt to bring some sort of normality back to the lives of the villagers, many of whom have lost everything under tons of rubble.